 Rarely, a primary tumour develops deep in the brain of a child with a constitutional RB1 mutation.

-This should not be confused with extraocular retinoblastoma – cancer that has spread from the eye to the brain due to delayed diagnosis, inappropriate or incomplete treatment.
+This should not be confused with extraocular or metastatic retinoblastoma – cancer that has spread from the eye to the brain due to delayed diagnosis, inappropriate or incomplete treatment.

 Other names for trilateral retinoblastoma include:

 ectopic intracranial retinoblastoma

 Trilateral retinoblastoma usually occurs in or adjacent to the pineal gland.
 Suprasellar and parasellar tumours arise in the region of the pituitary gland and the third ventricle.

 Suprasellar retinoblastoma usually develops at an earlier age than pineal retinoblastoma, and heritable unilateral retinoblastoma is possibly more commonly associated with suprasellar TRb than with pineal TRb.

 This primary brain tumour is most often called trilateral retinoblastoma (TRb), because most affected children also have cancer in both eyes.
 However, trilateral retinoblastoma can affect children with a constitutional RB1 mutation but cancer in only one eye.
 Carriers of a constitutional RB1 mutation who have not developed eye tumours can also develop trilateral retinoblastoma.